isadoramariamendes/rshell/README.md

 #Bugs/Limitations/Issues

-The -R label was not implemented, so any use of the label _R will be executed as it wasn't there.
+The -R label was not implemented, so any use of the label -R will be executed as it wasn't there.

 ______________________________________________________________________________________